AntiMicro/antimicro/README.md

 # antimicro

-# 🚨 Important update 🚨
+# 🚨 Important information 🚨

 This repo is currently unmaintained.
 The code hasn't been updated for a while.

-But not all is lost, `antimicro` has a future!

-## Linux users

-We are maintaining an extended and updated Linux version, `antimicrox` at https://github.com/AntiMicroX/antimicroX.

-**Please use `antimicrox` instead of `antimicro`!**

-See the README  for download options, there are RPM, DEB, AUR packages and flatpaks available.

-## Windows users

-Recently `antimicrox` project restored full support for Windows.
+There is new recommended version of this app called [AntiMicroX](https://github.com/AntiMicroX/antimicrox/)
+Installers can be downloaded from [release page](https://github.com/AntiMicroX/antimicrox/releases/latest).

-You can download `antimicrox-x.x.x-AMD64.exe` from [release page](https://github.com/AntiMicroX/antimicrox/releases/latest)
+In case of Windows you can just download `antimicrox-x.x.x-AMD64.exe` from [release page](https://github.com/AntiMicroX/antimicrox/releases/latest)

 ## What happens to this repo?